 A: The draft Feasibility Study and environmental impact statement/report were released to the public in December 2014 and the release was followed by a public comment period and a public meeting.
-The final reports are scheduled for release in late 2015.
-If the feasibility study recommends a project, it would go to Congress.
-Once Congress authorizes a project and appropriates funds, detailed design of project features could begin, possibly as soon as 2016, and construction could begin in 2017 at the earliest.
+The final report was released in September 2015.
+In December 2015, the Army Corps Chief of Engineers recommended that Congress authorize the Shoreline Study Once Congress authorizes a project and appropriates funds, detailed design of project features could begin, possibly as soon as 2016, and construction could begin in 2017 at the earliest.
 The Santa Clara Valley Water District’s Safe Clean Water measure, passed in 2012, includes $15 million to share project construction costs.
 Once the report goes to Congress, partners will begin studying possible projects in other parts of Santa Clara County with high expected flood-related economic damages, such as parts of Palo Alto, Sunnyvale and Mountain View.

 back to top

 Q: What about plans for other parts of Santa Clara County outside the Alviso area?

 A: The Santa Clara Valley Water District’s Safe Clean Water measure, passed in 2012, includes $5 million to share the cost with the Corps of Engineers to study additional Economic Impact Areas in the overall Shoreline Study, starting potentially in 2015.